loafey/master-thesis/Thesis/TODO/Major.md

 - 3.2 Kinds & types

 - 3.3: Types & values
-  - [ ] "the contexts Γ, Δ, must be disjoint" should not be a comment / explanation but a part of the requirements of the rule.

   - [ ] Fig. 14: strange page break (only caption on p17)

 ## 4 Compiling Lithium